 You can see the manual troubleshooting steps that QuickBooks File Doctor automatically performs in Solution 1.
-You suppose to utilize the following solution steps if the QuickBooks File Doctor unable to run successfully on the system.
+You are supposed to utilize the following solution steps if the QuickBooks File Doctor is unable to run successfully on the system.

 In case, you prefer a manual solution then update the QuickBooks to the latest release.

 Configure QuickBooks files for the firewall or anti-virus

 Note: Intuit does not endow support service for firewall associated issues.